AmiChaib/BattleBot/README.md

-# BattleBot
-Group IT1C Project BattleBot
+# Project BattleBot Group IT1C